 Our brains are similar to the webs of spiders.

-There are lots of neurons connected to each other.
+There are countless neurons connected to each other.

 The more the connections, the smoother the processing in your brain.